 Texas A&M University is renowned for its school spirit and many traditions.
-After this week, the Aggies can add one more tradition to the list: being a great place to ride a bike.
+After this week, the Aggies can add one more tradition to the list: being a great place to tour a bike.

 The League of American Bicyclists announced the latest round of Bicycle Friendly Universities on November 5, and A&M entered the list for the first time with a Bronze-level award.
 A&M joins Texas Tech University and the University of Texas at Austin as Texas’ three bike-friendly universities.
 Together, these three schools serve over 145,000 students from across Texas and around the world.